-I can feel your pain.
-You need to get a blog post, complete with images, live by the end of the day but don’t know where to start.
-You don’t even have a topic.
+I feel your pain.
+You need to get a blog post, complete with images, live by the end of the day but you don’t know where to start.

 Thinking up the topic can be the hardest part of the whole process.
 You’ll ask yourself – what is the most pressing topic of the moment?
 What one thing can I write to help the reader find out more about us?